unoplatform/hd-docs/hot-design-getstarted-counter-tutorial.md

 ### Add an `Image` element

 1. Next, add an `Image` element to the `StackPanel`.
 In the **Toolbox** panel, search for "Image".
 Once it appears in the results, drag it onto the `StackPanel` using either the **Canvas** or the **Elements** panel.

-    > [!NOTE]
-    > The image will appear with zero height until a source is set.

 1. Now that the `Image` element is added, let's set the source for our `Image` element.
 In the **Properties** panel, locate the `Source` property.
 Start typing the name of the image we previously added, and the results should appear.
 Select **Assets/logo.png**.